florianfrick/Autonomous-Vehicle-Competition-Spring-2025/README.md

 We built an autonomous vehicle using a Raspberry Pi-based platform that navigates a closed indoor track and adheres to traffic signs.
 Our implementation focuses on vision-based navigation and PID control.

+## Results

+- See report.pdf for the technical report.
+- See ProjectVideoLinks for videos demonstrating the robot's capabilities.

 ## Team Members

 - Florian Frick